 Pandora [pan-do-ra] as a girls' name is pronounced pan-DOE-ah.
 It is of Greek origin, and the meaning of Pandora is "all gifts".
 Greek mythology: the first mortal woman Pandora was created beautiful and delightful by the gods, such that every man was attracted to her.
 She was given charge of a mysterious box and told not to open it.
 Being curious, she opened the box, and all of humankind's ills flew out, followed by the one counterpart, Hope.

 Pandora is a somewhat prominent first name for women (#2934 out of 4276, Top 69%) and also a somewhat prominent surname for all people (#132259 out of 150436, Top 88%).
 (2000 U.S. Census)

-Dora is the only other prominent variation form of Pandora.
-Adoption of these relations of Pandora was well-received among parents in the 1880s (usage of 0.3%), but now, the form Dora has become less trendy.
+Which version is better?with its variant forms and related girl names.
+Dora (#1966 via latest list) is the only other prominent variation form of Pandora.
+Adoption of these relations of Pandora was well-received among parents in the 1880s (usage of 0.3%) and has become much diminished since, with the form Dora becoming less trendy.